Menu

 faasafety.gov

 The FAASTeam website is the portal to a vast array of courses, videos, links, and much more.
 Remember that WINGS not only encompasses knowledge activities, but also flight activities.
 Use the search options to narrow down to say, flight activities for a basic phase of WINGS, and you’ll be able to find a syllabus and often a worksheet for various flight activities.
-Use WINGS to keep you proficient and think of the flight activities as a progressive flight review—earnt over 12-months, rather than at the end of 24-months.
+Use WINGS to keep you proficient and think of the flight activities as a progressive flight review—earned over 12-months, rather than at the end of 24-months.

 Wait…you don’t do WINGS?